 A concept similar to the one of lifelong learning is that of continuous learning.
 Sometimes, they are used interchangeably, but actually they imply some differences.
 As we’ve mentioned, lifelong learning is usually linked with an individual level and a personal approach towards education, while the continuous learning approach is highly linked with the professional development, turning into a culture which organisations should promote.
 However, a lifelong learning is someone who adds a continuous learning to their lifestyle.

 Thus, why is continuous learning important for organisations?
-Well, corporations along with their employees must stay competitive in today's global marketplace which constantly comes with new challenges and requirements, imposing a constant renewal of the skills and knowledge at the level of workforce.
+Well, corporations along with their employees must stay competitive in today’s global marketplace which constantly comes with new challenges and requirements, imposing a constant renewal of the skills and knowledge at the level of workforce and their professional development.
 Basically, innovation is impossible in the absence of learning.
+Also, professional development should be aimed at by every person who wants to make the most of his or her skills and knowledge.

 Why would organisations aim to create a continuous learning culture?
 First of all, in the context of this continuous change characterising the business environment, employers are looking for people with transferable skills, easy to adapt in conditions of change.
+And only people who focus on professional development can do that.
 Also, more highly skilled and knowledgeable workers represent an asset to any company, so corporations should make sure that a learning culture is implemented within their organisation.

 What else?
 An effective learning culture reflects on the employee performance, satisfaction and retention because the more they know, the more employees can contribute to the organisation which makes them feel valuable and appreciated.

 Another essential component of an effective learning culture is the social learning approach, which means that employees can share their expertise, ideas and experience to one another, professionally growing together.
+Professional development also involves learning from other professional in your working field, from their hands-on experience.
 However, the self-directed learning should not be excluded, as it is the key to never stop acquiring, both knowledge and skills.

-Learning should be a constant in everyone's life, helping all of us growing, both for the sake of our own development and for accomplishing the goal of keeping up with the global business environment around us.
+Learning and professional development should be a constant in everyone’s life, helping all of us growing, both for the sake of our own development and for accomplishing the goal of keeping up with the global business environment around us.